testbenchcc/recorder/README.md

 - `storage_location`: one of `local`, `remote`, or `both`
 - `accessible`: whether at least one copy is currently readable on disk
+ - `keep_local`: whether the recording is currently marked to be kept on local storage after it has been synced to the secondary backend.
+This can be toggled per recording from the Recordings page context menu; when enabling it for a remote-only entry, the backend will first copy the file back from secondary storage.

 The Recordings page in the web UI shows all entries regardless of current availability, disables playback/streaming controls for offline items, and still